deeplearner2019/hw-sw-coop/UCI_ADL/README.md

 - Numpy

 # Results
-The baseline is a vanilla LSTM for classification.
+The baseline is a vanilla LSTM for classification : two stacked LSTM layers followed by a Fully Connected layer.
 A naive implementation achieves >97% of categorical accuracy